Ayres' Sensory Integration Therapy

 MRes, MSc OT, PG Cert SI, BA (Hons)

 Helen qualified as an occupational therapist in 2001 and gained her MSc in occupational therapy in 2004.
-She has worked predominantly within the NHS in Sussex.
-Helen currently works in paediatrics, although much of her career has been spent working with adults with learning disabilities.
-Helen also has clinical experience in child and adolescent, adult, forensic and older people’s mental health.
+She has spent the majority of her career working with adults and children with learning/intellectual disabilities and is currently clinical lead occupational therapist for adult learning disability in West Sussex.
+Helen also has clinical experience in community paediatrics and in adult, forensic and older people’s mental health.

 Helen has a particular interest in clinical research and completed a NIHR-funded Clinical Research Masters in 2016.
-Her research for this explored which elements of practice occupational therapists felt were important when using sensory processing approaches on acute learning disability in-patient units.
-Helen is a member of the SI Network Researcher Development Committee, with responsibility for supporting those undertaking post-qualifying MSc and PhD research.
+Her research for this explored which elements of practice occupational therapists felt were important when using sensory processing approaches on learning disability assessment and treatment units.
+Helen is a member of the SI Network Researcher Development Committee, with responsibility for supporting those undertaking post-qualifying MSc and PhD research, and is also part of the SI Module 1 Online E-Mentor team.

 BSc (Hons.)
 OT, MOT, MAOTI